-The Company's consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, including DeCART Therapeutics Inc., and have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP).
+The Company's consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and include the accounts of the Company and its wholly owned subsidiaries, including DeCART Therapeutics Inc., which was legally dissolved in July 2022.
 All intercompany balances and transactions have been eliminated in consolidation.
+Certain prior year amounts have been reclassified for consistency with the current year cash flow presentation.
+The reclassification did not impact total cash flow from operating, investing or financing activities.